tytan652/rfcs/text/0000-service-overhaul.md

 The overhaul will not be a 1:1 change, some features might not be portable to the more service-agnostic paradigm.

 # Additional Information
-This is a re-write of [Service Overhaul #39](https://github.com/obsproject/rfcs/pull/39) trying to mitigate the lack of being to incrementally merge changes without causing regressions.
+This is a re-write of [Service Overhaul #39](https://github.com/obsproject/rfcs/pull/39) trying to mitigate the lack of being able to incrementally merge changes without causing regressions.

 Required addition for browser-based features: